GHARBIyasmine/IoT_labs/TP1/EX3-MQTT-TLS/EX3.md

 Command is: `openssl req -new -out server.csr -key server.key`

+**Note: Do not provide the exact same input as in step 2 execpt for the CA that should match.
+When provided the same input, it is then regarded as a single certificate solution and it will fail aftewards so even one letter difference does the trick.** In my case the organisation name field is different.

 ## Step 5:  Now we use the CA key to verify and sign the server certificate.
 This creates the server.crt file

 Command is: `openssl x509 -req -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.crt -days 360`